xin-huang/sstar/docs/examples.md

 	export R_LIBS=$CONDA_PREFIX/lib/R/library
 	snakemake -n -p

 Users can use `snakemake -c 1` for running the whole pipeline locally or submit jobs to `SLURM` with `mkdir logs_slurm && snakemake --profile . -j 1`.
+Users can modify [config.yaml](https://github.com/xin-huang/sstar/blob/main/examples/snakepipe/config.yaml) for submitting jobs to other scheduling system, such as `SGE`.
+If memory usage is too high when calculating p-values, then users can add the `--low-memory` argument into the `pvalue` subcommand.
+This may slow down `sstar`.